devRawnie/mit-blockchain-15-s12-course/session-1/README.md

 - Consensus Protocol
 - Cost of Trust
 - Byzantine Generals Problem (Satoshi solved this)
+  - There is a group of generals preparing to attack.
+They need to reach a common consensus amongst themselves about whether to attack or not.
+They have to communicate among themselves.
+Some generals are actually perpetrators, so among these bad parties they need to reach a common consensus

 - What is Money?
   - Store of Value
   - Medium of exchanging services